 According to the Centers for Disease Control and Prevention, approximately 10,000 cases of trichinosis are diagnosed every year around the world.
 Trichinosis is fairly rare in the United States since there are strict laws for meat processing and animal feed.
 In fact, an average of only 400 trichinosis cases are reported each year in the United States.
 The disease is most commonly seen in rural areas.

 When you first become infected, you may or may not have any symptoms.
 However, within one week of the initial infection, the larvae will enter your muscle tissue.
 Once this happens, the symptoms usually become apparent.

 Trichinosis symptoms that may occur while the larvae are in your intestines include:

 - fatigue or low energy

-Trichinosis symptoms that may occur after the larvae enter your
+Trichinosis symptoms that may occur after the larvae enter your muscle tissue include:

 - muscle aches and pains

 - sensitivity to light

 Trichinosis is caused by the larvae of the Trichinella roundworm.
 The parasitic worm is often found in animals that eat meat.
 Pigs are one of the most common carriers of this parasite.
 The Trichinella roundworm is also commonly found in bears, foxes, and wild boars.
 Animals can become infected with Trichinella when they feed on other infected animals or on garbage containing infected meat scraps.